bbeizer/PA02/README.md

 show transactions

-item #     amount     category   date       description
+item number     amount     category   date       description
 ----------------------------------------
 1          5000       cats       19991203   I bought a ton of cats
 2          30         food       20000303   I bought an expensive meatball sub on this dates